Cozy RV & Tiny Home Park Design

 Yes, light colors make a room feel bigger, but it's not just about stark white.
 It's about choosing nuanced, airy tones that create a serene, expansive backdrop.
 The right palette can make a room breathe.

 Think beyond basic beige.
 Consider a soft greige, a pale sage green, or a warm off-white with subtle undertones.
 Limewash paint can add texture and depth without adding visual weight.
 Pair these wall colors with natural linen drapes, light wood furniture, and perhaps a few pops of muted color in textiles.
-The goal is an effortlessly composed space that feels fresh and inviting.
-The truth is, a poorly chosen "bright" color can feel sterile.
+The goal is an effortlessly composed space that feels fresh and inviting. a poorly chosen "bright" color can feel sterile.

 A small space quickly feels overwhelmed by clutter.
 The art here is not just tidying up, but creating designated homes for everything, making sure every item has a purpose or brings joy.
 It’s about preservation over imposition.